gildas-lormeau/zip.js/README.md

 const zipBlob = await promiseZipBlob;

 // Reads zipBlob with a BlobReader object
-// Note: it is not possible to use a ReadableStream object to read a zip because random access
+// Note: it is *not* possible to use a ReadableStream object to read a zip because random access
-// to data is required
-const zipReader = new ZipReader(new BlobReader(zipBlob));
+// to data is required to fetch entries reliably const zipReader = new ZipReader(new BlobReader(zipBlob));

 // Retrieves metadata of the first entry in the zip file